 There is not an immigration category for Uncles of Citizens.
 You should inquire whether there is a way to get your uncle permanent residence through a job offer or as an investor.
 You might be better off to have a consultation with an experienced immigration lawyer to fully...Read more »

 As a spouse to a US Citizen, you are considered an "immediate relative" and as such there are no waiting times.
 You should be aware that being an immediate relative alone is not sufficient enough.
-You must also be eligible to receive permanent residence and that you do not...Read more »
+You must also be eligible to receive permanent residence and that...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.